(S/E) As you leave the Hamois OC car park, head right, along the flat, then downhill.

 (8) Take this path, which climbs slightly, and observe the no-entry signs.
 Keeping to the right, enter a wood along a lovely straight stretch.

-(9) At the edge of the woodland, turn right uphill.
-Ignore the first path on the right and continue straight on until you reach a wide path.
+(9) At the edge of the woods, turn right and head uphill.
+Ignore the first path on the right and continue straight on until you come to a wide path.

 (10) Turn left here.
 The path leaves the woods and runs alongside a farm.
 A little further on, you’ll come to a road; cross it carefully, heading towards a small house typical of the Condroz region.
 The path continues straight on, across the fields.